Don't Be Stupid

 Memorize Proverbs 12:1.
 It has kept me grounded over the years.

-David Towner is the Pastor of Openwater Church in Odessa, FL.
-He has three daughters, Shana, Kari, and Rebekah and four grandsons, Caleb, Cohen, Cade, and Jack.
+David Towner is the author of Today Is My Favorite Day and the Pastor of Openwater Church in Odessa, FL.
+He is married to Tonya and together they have three daughters, Shana, Kari, and Rebekah and four grandsons, Caleb, Cohen, Cade, and Jack.